dib-lab/khmer-recipes/003-estimate-genome-size/index.rst

-This recipe will provide inaccurate estimates on transcriptomes (where splice variants will end up confusing the issue - this looks at single-copy sequence only) or for metagenomes with high levels of strain variation (where the assembler may collapse strain variants this this estimate will split).
+This recipe will provide inaccurate estimates on transcriptomes (where splice variants will end up confusing the issue - this looks at single-copy sequence only) or for metagenomes with high levels of strain variation (where the assembler may collapse strain variants that this estimate will split).

 .. shell start